Picture Perfect: Securing Cutting-Edge Imaging in a Cost-Conscious Healthcare Environment

 Learn how Western Alliance Bank’s Equipment Finance Group can provide valuable resources to help you realize your clinic’s potential now and well into the future, especially as demand for more specialized services grows.
 For more information contact:

-Western Alliance Equipment Finance, a national banking group within Western Alliance Bank, Member FDIC, specializes in delivering capital markets solutions in equipment financing for clients wherever business happens.
-The group’s relationship banking experts blend in-depth experience in a wide variety of industries and sectors with responsive service and innovative banking options to help clients meet their goals.
-The Equipment Finance group is part of Western Alliance Bancorporation, which has more than $65 billion in assets and ranked #1 among top-performing large banks with assets greater than $50 billion in 2021 by both American Banker and Bank Director.
-With significant national capabilities, the Equipment Finance group delivers the reach, resources and deep industry knowledge that make a difference for customers.
+Western Alliance Equipment Finance, a national banking group within Western Alliance Bank, Member FDIC, specializes in delivering capital markets solutions in equipment financing for clients, wherever business happens.
+Its relationship banking experts blend in-depth experience in a wide variety of industries and sectors with responsive service and innovative banking options to help clients meet their goals.
+The Equipment Finance Group is part of Western Alliance Bancorporation, which has more than $70 billion in assets.
+Major accolades include being ranked as a top U.S. bank in 2023 by American Banker and Bank Director.
+With significant national capabilities, the Equipment Finance Group delivers the reach, resources and deep industry knowledge that make a difference for customers.